Contents

 Natural Light.

-Houses are ending up being greener.
-Saving energy is a significant cornerstone of residential LEED certification.
-LEED homes consume to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into homes, minimizing the amount of synthetic light needed in a home.
+Residences are ending up being greener.
+Saving energy is a major cornerstone of residential LEED accreditation.
+LEED houses use up to 30% less energy than non-LEED homes.
+Skylights bring free, tidy, natural light into homes, lowering the quantity of artificial light needed in a home.

 Heat Gain When Required.